Jesus and Mary Chain

 “I don’t know,” Ida said.
 “Maybe I was going to visit my auntie, but I’m not sure.”

 Archie was born in Thorold, Ontario a year after Ida.
-“My father worked on the boats all the time, Montreal to Thorold, where the locks are, and that’s where we moved,” he said.
-From Montreal the passage is down the St. Lawrence River and across the length of Lake Ontario to Niagara.
-The Welland Canal at Thorold, sitting on top of the Niagara Escarpment, is ‘Where the Ships Climb the Mountain.’
-Standing on viewing platforms, anybody can watch cargo ships pass slowly by at eye-level barely an arm’s length away.
+“My father worked on the freighters all the time, Montreal to Thorold, where the locks are, and that’s where we moved,” he said.
+From Montreal the passage is down the St. Lawrence River and across the length of Lake Ontario to the Niagara Escarpment.
+The Welland Canal is “Where the Ships Climb the Mountain.”
+Standing on viewing platforms, anybody can watch ocean-going cargo ships pass slowly by at eye-level barely an arm’s length away.

 “Whenever I got leave, I would pick her up in Toronto and take her to visit my parents in Thorold.
 That’s how I introduced her to my family.”
 At the same time, Ida was introducing Archie to Prince Edward Island.
-It was a long drive alone.
+“You don’t get a second chance to make a good first impression,” Archie said.
+It was a long drive alone to the east coast.
+While driving he practiced making a good first impression.

-“I took the S. S. Charlottetown across the strait when we were dating,” said Archie.
+“I took the S. S. Charlottetown across the strait when we were dating,” Archie said..
 “You had to sleep in your car if you missed the last one.
 We would be lined up single file down the road.
 There would be a hundred cars full of frozen men inching along in the morning trying to get on the first ferry.”

 Archie gave Ida a ring.
 She gave him a stack of books for his next sea voyage.
-They hardly saw each other after that as her man sailed back and forth across the Atlantic Ocean.
-In June the S. S. Charlottetown sank on her way to a dry dock in Saint John for an overhaul.
+They hardly saw each other after that as her man sailed back and forth across the Atlantic Ocean in a warship.
+In June the ferry S. S. Charlottetown sank on her way to a dry dock in Saint John for an overhaul.
 The boat was four miles off the coast of Nova Scotia.
 The crew rowed to safety in their lifeboats.
-Two tugs tried to get to the vessel but turned around in the heavy fog.
-When she was finally refloated the flow of water into her couldn’t be stemmed.
+Two tugs tried to get to the vessel but had to turn around in the heavy fog.
+When she was finally refloated the flow of water getting into her couldn’t be stemmed.
+It was the end of her.

 “Stay in the car, Ida,” JT said.
 “I’m going to the church for a minute.”
 He was hoping to find somebody who would know where she lived.
 But there was nobody to ask.
-All the doors were locked, and he didn’t see any parked cars anywhere.
+All the doors were locked and he didn’t see any vehicles anywhere.
 He went back to his police car.

-“That’s where I live,” Ida said pointing through the windshield at the Barachois Inn up the street from the church.
+“That’s where I live,” Ida said pointing through the windshield at the Barachois Inn across the street from the church.

 “That’s where I live,” Ida repeated.

-“Can I help you? she asked until she spotted Ida.
+“Can I help you?” she asked until she spied Ida.
 “Where did you find her?”

 “Trying to cross Route 6,” he said.